agardiner/hfmcmd/README.md

 Pre-built binaries are available at https://github.com/agardiner/hfmcmd/releases.

+## Building HFMCmd

+As an alternative to downloading pre-built binaries, any machine on which .NET 3.5 or later is installed ought to be able to build HFMCmd from source.
+This can be as simple as running the build.bat file, provided your version of HFM matches the version that build.bat has been configured for.
+Typically, this is the latest HFM release that is supported by HFMCmd; if this is NOT the version you are on, then building is slightly more complex.

+To build HFMCmd to support a different version of HFM, you will need a Ruby runtime installed.
+This is a free scripting language, and can be downloaded from http://ruby-lang.org.
+The Rake (Ruby Make) tool is used to manage dependencies and configure the build for different versions.

+Once a Ruby runtime is installed, building HFMCmd for a specific version of HFM is as simple as running:

+    rake HFM=<HFM version>

 ## Installation

 HFMCmd is built as a single standalone .EXE file; no installation is required,